vincentchachere/VPN-Setup-and-Geo-location-Testing/README.md

 ## High-Level VPN Setup and Geo-Location Testing Steps

-- Browse https:whatismyipaddress.com from your Personal Computer
+- Browse https:whatismyipaddress.com from our Personal Computer
-- Browse https:whatismyipaddress.com from your Virtual Machine
+- Browse https:whatismyipaddress.com from our Virtual Machine
 - Install and connect to a VPN on the VM
 - Revisit https:whatismyipaddress.com from the VPN
 - Explore various websites using the VPN on the VM